Menu

 We are eager to connect and engage with disabled people, their whānau and supporters, disabled people’s associations, subject matter experts, service providers, and disability organisations.
 We are particularly interested in hearing from people working within, or from, the Māori, Pacific, intellectual disability, and neurodiversity spaces to ensure that disabled people remain central to our mahi.

 Toitū te Waiora are committed to providing everyone with the opportunity to contribute.
 Our consultation will be inclusive of both regional and national perspectives and take a co-design approach.
 To achieve this, we will be hosting a series of online surveys, webinars, one-on-one kōrero and workshops in collaboration with local disability support networks.
-Additionally, we will be forming a Disability Reference Group and engaging with our established Disability National Industry Advisory Group (NIAG) to guide this mahi.
+Additionally, we will be forming a Disability Support Consultation Group and engaging with our established Disability National Industry Advisory Group (NIAG) to guide this mahi.

 Need support to participate?